 Speak to any chef worth their salt and they will tell you that autumn is a magical time of year in the kitchen.
-Seasonal ingredients such as butternut squash, truffles, mushrooms, pumpkin and game flow through the door and onto the plates of diners eager to tuck into something hearty and warming.
+Seasonal ingredients such as butternut squash, truffles, mushrooms, pumpkin and game start to appear, as diners tuck into more hearty and warming dishes.
 A direct affront to the turning weather, a kind of culinary overcoat.

-Restaurant wine lists change at this time of year too; gone are the myriad rosé options, the lighter, fresh style of reds are pared back and in their place come richer, more full-bodied wines in red and white.
+Restaurant wine lists change at this time of year too; gone are the myriad rosé options and crisp whites; the light, fresh reds are pared back and in their place come richer, more full-bodied wines in red and white.

-Reds are the obvious go-to wines as the temperature drops and the sun dips below the horizon ever earlier, but this is a fine time of year to explore some of the richer, chewier white wines around too, from varieties including Marsanne, Roussanne, Chenin Blanc and Carricante.
+Reds are the obvious go-to wines as the temperature drops and the sun dips below the horizon ever earlier.
+However, if you’re not quite ready for hearty, wintry reds, this is a fine time of year to explore richer, chewier white wines from varieties including Marsanne, Chenin Blanc, Viognier and Carricante.

-These grapes – in blends or on their own, and often showing a little age – are the perfect foil for autumnal vegetables, stews, roasts and more, offering savoury, robust, forthright characters, development and a richness of body.
+These grapes – in blends or on their own, and often showing a little age – are the perfect foil for autumnal root vegetables, stews, pies, roasts and more, offering savoury, robust, forthright characters.

-Here are eight to get your teeth into this autumn.
+Here are 12 white wines for autumn, tasted and rated by the Decanter team.
 Southern hemisphere readers might want to check out our summer wines guide.